TAbdiukov/CCSP-Mnemonics/README.md

 #### By access chain

 * RAW - Direct hands-on low-level access some drive.
-Access directly: `You → Drive`
+Access directly: `You → Drive`.
+Direct access means "Direct responsibility" for data remanence caused and found.
 * Block-storage = Volume-storage - High-level, abstractioned, indirect, access to a (likely virtual) drive in a cluster: `You → Cluster of drives → (Subcluster of drives?
 It's a cloud architecture after all) →  Drive`

 #### By longevity